Janome Memory Craft 500E vs Brother PE900: Embroidery Space or Guided Simplicity?

 When a woodworker is choosing between a mini drill press and a full-size drill press, the real question is not which one is easier to buy.

 Choose by how often the tool will work, not by how nice the packaging sounds.
+A basic pair of garden pruners can be enough for a few snips around pots or a.

 A woodworking bench shapes the pace of a shop.
 If the bench is easy to reach and stays put, short jobs get done sooner.